 As well as your two main placements, we also arrange visits for you to spend time in a Primary school, Special School and Free School as part of your programme to enable you to gain further experience of the education sector.

-You are assessed at half termly review points throughout the course by your mentor in conjunction with a SCITT Link Tutor.
-These assessments are based on reviewing the progress of the classes you have been teaching as well as your ‘evidence bundle’ of lesson plans, resources and observations etc which is kept electronically on a SharePoint Cloud system.
-At each review point, personalised targets will be set to help you progress further towards meeting the Teacher Standards to the highest possible standard.
+You are assessed at half termly review points throughout the course by your mentor in conjunction with a Link Tutor.
+These assessments are based on reviewing the progress of the classes you have been teaching as well as your ‘evidence bundle’ of lesson plans, resources and observations which is kept electronically on a SharePoint Cloud system.
+At each review point, personalised targets will be set to help you progress towards meeting the Teacher Standards by the end of the course.